Flexible MIMO for Future Wireless Communications: Which Flexibilities are Possible?: Fundamentals of Flexible MIMO Technology

 \subsection{Flexible Real-Time Modifications-Based Technology}

 The previously discussed MIMO technologies feature flexible deployment and geometry, but are either optimized once and for all, or modified slowly compared to the channel coherence time.
 In this part, we discuss flexible MIMO technologies leveraging real-time modifications, driven by instantaneous small-scale channel fading properties at a pace faster than the coherence time (i.e., at the millisecond level).
+Specifically, these real-time modification–based technologies rely on antenna movements driven by instantaneous channel fading properties, which can be further categorized into movements along the array and movements perpendicular to the array.
 Note that some of the previously introduced technologies, such as rotatable array technology, can also be adapted based on instantaneous channel fading characteristics.
-However, for clarity in differentiating various flexibility features, we classify these flexible MIMO technologies as shown in Fig.~\ref{technology}.
-Specifically, these real-time modification¨Cbased technologies rely on antenna movements driven by instantaneous channel fading properties, which can be further categorized into movements along the array and movements perpendicular to the array.
+The specific implementation rule can be flexibly chosen based on practical requirements.

 $\bullet$ \emph{T11: Antenna Movement Along Array}

 For this movement mode, the antenna elements can flexibly move along the antenna array to improve the instantaneous channel conditions.
 These movements can be discrete or continuous, but within certain confined regions, which are driven by mechanical controllers.
 Compared with the conventional fixed antenna technology, this antenna movement technology can let the antennas sample the impinging fields at their peaks or nulls to improve the SINRs or channel rank.
 This technology is also called ``movable antenna (MA)" \cite{10906511} and ``fluid antenna" \cite{10753482}.
 The antenna locations can be optimized for different metrics, including the rate on one subcarrier or the average rate over many subcarriers.
 The core difference from the technology in \emph{T9} is that the antenna locations change wherever the active user set changes or there is substantial user movement.
 In contrast, \emph{T9} optimizes the antenna locations beforehand, to suit an entire statistical user population.